Changissnz/nu_merchant_principal/README.md

 A more qualitative exploration of the argument in its context demands categories for usage of the argument's constituents.
-Boolean labels for the truthfulness of each argument serve as a barebones basic.
+Boolean labels for the truthfulness of each constituent serve as a barebones basic.
 There is the spectrum of continuity that is used in cases of uncertainty between polarities.
 The category of external mutability, according to state and behaviorial conservation, adds another dimension